Demand Based Renewable Hydrogen Power-to-Power Project

 The Issue

 Achieving California's energy goals will require a diversified portfolio of energy storage technologies.
 At this time the energy storage market is dominated by lithium-ion energy storage technologies, and the current market does not address the need for diversification.
-Additionally, there is a need to address energy system resiliency as it is anticipated that California will continue to experience long duration outages associated with wildfires.
+Additionally, there is a need to address energy system resiliency in the case that California continues to experience long duration outages associated with wildfires.
 Technology demonstrations are needed to validate the multi-sector benefits that hydrogen energy technologies could provide.

 Project Innovation